zaufi/zaufi.github.com/_posts/2017-07-05-extend-pytest-with-fixtures.md

         def _inner(self, text):
             # Check if `--save-patterns` has given to CLI
             if self._store:
-                # Make directory to store pattern file if it doesn't exist yet
+                # Make a directory to store a pattern file if it doesn't exist yet
                 if not self._filename.parent.exists():
                     self._filename.parent.mkdir(parents=True)